gongjingz/boolean_checker/README.md

 # boolean_checker

-Wanna to add some business rule in our system when saving data.
+Wanna to add some business rule in the system when saving data.
 Don't want to hard code those rules.

-Rules like "[field1] > 0 and [field2] < 10 or [field3] like 'CN%'" could be added to a configuration table
-and be checked when saving.
+Rules like "[field1] > 0 and [field2] < 10 or [field3] like 'CN%'" could be added to a configuration table and be checked when data saving.

 So need to intepret these rules like "[field1] > 0 and [field2] < 10 or [field3] like 'CN%'" in the program.